adityabhattad2021/FoodieSpot-Reservation-Management-Agent/usecase.md

    - Collect verbatim feedback through "How did we do?" prompt popup at the end of conversation with the agent

 2. **Suggested Upgrades**
-   - Implement proper authentication for AI agent API
+   - Implement voice-based interaction for hands-free reservations
-   - Use redis database for chat and session management
+   - Implement a feedback system for user to rate the bot's performance
-   - Use more powerful LLM for router_agent
+   - Use an LLM which is good with different accents and languages

 2. **Enterprise Integration**
    - Connect to POS systems for prepayments